 LVN to BSN applicants who possess a current unobstructed LVN license may be admitted into the ACLA BSN program so long as they meet all other specific program admission requirements.
-Transfer credit will be given for the following courses to those admitted specifically to BSN program: Fundamentals, Fundamentals Clinical, Med-Surg I, Med-Surg I Clinical, Women's Health, Women's Health Clinical, Pediatrics, and Pediatrics Clinical.
-The LVN to BSN Students must pass the Theory Final Exams for those theory courses so they can pass the NCLEX-RN upon graduation.
+Transfer credit will be given for the following courses to those admitted specifically to BSN program: Fundamentals, Fundamentals Clinical, Med-Surg I, Med-Surg I Clinical.